tanxzen/Class10CS/CH02/README.md

 ---

-# HOW TO WRITE A C PROGRAM | WRITING A C PROGRAM

-### To write a program , you need to understand the language properly i will try to make you understand some concepts and rule .

-`These part is based on my current knowledge and experience , i too am a student of class 10 learning c , right now 2025 , so any questions and issues are requested to post on issue page, thanks`
+## FAQ :

 <details>

 <summary>
 Why do we need to include header files ?
 </summary>